elliot14A/cerberust/README.md

 ### About the Project

-Cerberust is a formidable authentication server written in Rust, designed to be the vigilant guardian of your application's security.
-Built with a focus on speed and advanced security measures, Cerberust ensures a seamless and protected authentication experience.
-Leveraging JSON Web Tokens (JWT) for authentication, this server provides a reliable and efficient solution for user authentication.
+Cerberust is a reliable Rust authentication server, safeguards your application effortlessly.
+Using JSON Web Tokens (JWT) for seamless logins, it also offers hierarchical resource management and role-based access controls, ensuring security without the hassle of complex setups.

 ### Tech Stack
 - Rust Axum